zhenHai1021/Tijarah-Blockchain-Notes/Chapter 3/Merkle Tree.md

 > [!Tip]
 > If transactions are in **odd numbers**, then the last hash will be repeated once to generate an even number of leaf nodes.

-Merkle Tree/Hash Tree encodes blockchain data efficiently and securely, which enable quick verification and movement of data in P2P blockchain networks.
-Transactions on the blockchain have associated hashes.
-Hashes organized in a tree-like structure with parent-child relations.
-All **transaction hashes** in a block are hashed to **produce a Merkle Root**.
-An upside-down binary tree structure, with each node connecting to two nodes below. **Root hash** connects to hashes at level one, each connecting to **two hashes** at **leaf-level**.
-Structure continues depending on the **no of transactions hashes**.
+Merkle Tree/Hash Tree encodes blockchain data efficiently and securely for quick verification and  P2P data transfer.
+Transactions have associated hashes organized in a tree-like structure with parent-child relations.
+All **transaction hashes** hashed to **produce a Merkle Root**.
+An upside-down binary tree, each node connecting to two nodes below. **Root hash** connects to hashes at level one, each connecting to **two hashes** at **leaf-level**.
+Structure scales based on **no of transactions hashes**.
 > [!Tip]
 > **Merkle root** is the only **one hash remains** of all the hashes of all the transactions that are part of a block in the blockchain network.